Andrew Jackson Titus

-Andrew Jackson Titus (March 12, 1814 – April 9, 1855) was an American politician, soldier and planter.
+Andrew Jackson Titus (March 12, 1814 – April 9, 1855) was an American politician, soldier, and planter.
+He was a member of the Texas House of Representatives.

-Early life
+Biography

-Titus was born on March 12, 1814, in Madison County, Mississippi Territory, to James and Nancy Titus (née Edmondson).
-They moved to Tennessee in 1824, and he married Jane Park Brown in Shelby County, on July 27, 1836.
+Titus was born on March 12, 1814, in Madison County, Mississippi Territory, to politician James Titus and Nancy Titus (née Edmondson).
+They moved to Tennessee in 1824, and married Jane Park Brown in Shelby County, on July 27, 1836.

-Career

-In 1832, he and his father went to Texas to participate in the Choctaw Trail of Tears.
+In 1832, Titus and his father went to Texas to participate in the Choctaw Trail of Tears.
 He returned in 1839 with his family and settled near Clarksville.
 He was a Knights Templar of the Freemasons, and he established the A. J. Titus Lodge.
-In the early 1840s, he moved to Savannah, becoming the first postmaster in 1846.
-He served in the Mexican–American War, then represented Denton County in the 4th Texas Legislature from 1851 to 1852.
+In the early 1840s, he moved to Savannah, becoming its first postmaster in 1846.
+He served in the Mexican–American War, then represented Red River County in the Texas House of Representatives from 1851 to 1852.
+Politically, he championed Texas statehood, with The Monitor saying he "worked himself to death" in the effort to achieve statehood.

-Death and legacy

-He died on April 9, 1855, and is buried at Savannah Cemetery, in Avery, Texas.
-Titus County was named for him in 1846.
+Titus died on April 9, 1855, aged 41, and is buried at Savannah Cemetery, in Avery, Texas.
+Titus County was named for him in 1846; he was an early settler of the county and constructed its first road.